google/oss-fuzz/docs/reproducing.md

 This file contains the bytes that were fed to the [Fuzz Target](http://libfuzzer.info/#fuzz-target).

-If you have [properly integrated](ideal_integration.md) the fuzz target with your build and test system all you need is to download the reproducer file and run
+If you have [properly integrated](ideal_integration.md) the fuzz target with your build and test system all you is to run
 ```
 ./fuzz_target_binary REPRODUCER_FILE
 ```